scionproto/scion/doc/ControlPlanePKI.md

 #### AS Certificate

-- __ia:__ string.
+- __isd_as:__ string.
 ISD and AS identifiers of the entity that signed this certificate.
 The issuer must be in the same ISD as the subject of this certificate.
 - __certificate_version:__ 64-bit integer.
 The certificate version of the Issuer certificate.